utilitywarehouse/health-aggregator/README.md

 ### GET /namespaces/{namespace}/services/checks

 Returns a list of the most recent check responses for each of the services in the specified namespace.

+Default behaviour for this endpoint is to return an HTML formatted response.
+Use the following header for a json response:

+    Accept: application/json

 ```json
   [